Azerbaijan Technological University: Rector

-By the presidential decree dated March 13, 2013, Akif Shamil oglu Suleymanov was appointed as the rector of the Azerbaijan Technological University.
+By the order of the Minister of Science and Education of the Republic of Azerbaijan dated 25.07.2022, the position of rector of the Azerbaijan Technological University was entrusted to Yashar Adil oglu Omarov.

 Faculties

 Faculty of Mechanics and Metallurgical engineering

 The faculty was established under the name of “Mechanics” in 1979.
 There are six specialties within the faculty: